smorrison4/BQ-AutoComplete/README.md

 Searching on "Uni" returns "United States", "Texas", but not every single city in the United states.
 This behavior can be changed to include all parents by uncommenting the code in bqac.js.
 It you want different behavior it should be easy to make your own custom bq-matcher.js file.

-BqAutocomplete is adapted from https://github.com/Pixabay/JavaScript-autoComplete v.1.0.4 (2016-02-10) an extremely lightweight and powerful vanilla JavaScript completion suggester.
-I looked at adapting from some other controls instead, but Pixabay seemed to have the best public domain one to me to use as a starting point.
-While Pixabay can only have one control per page, I got around this limitation by copying the control, as shown in this sample app.

-Security issues: Fortunately this does not use any jquery or eval.
-However, it uses innerHtml in bq-auto-complete.min.js in two places.
-It does not use any third-party code, besides being adapted from Pixabay.
-The data in here is all public domain; the 2017 Naics are from the U.S. government.
-The button styles are my own; feel free to use them.

 Author: Steven Michael Morrison, Ph.D.